Kafka on the Shore: Reception

 John Updike described it as a "real page-turner, as well as an insistently metaphysical mind-bender".
+Kirkus Reviews called it "A masterpiece, entirely Nobel-worthy."
 Since its 2005 English-language release (2006 PEN/Book-of-the-Month Club Translation Prize-winning translation by Philip Gabriel), the novel has received mostly positive reviews and critical acclaim, including a spot on The New York Times 10 Best Books of 2005 and the World Fantasy Award.

+David Mitchell, in The Guardian, said that although the novel was "not one of Murakami's masterpieces", he nonetheless considered it "an inventive, alluring, striving novel".